Merchant Cash Advance Debt Attorney Serving North Carolina Businesses

 UCC filings give lenders the first-position right to collateral covered by the UCC financing statement under the Uniform Commercial Code.
 This set of state laws regulates U.S. commercial transactions, including financial contracts and interstate business dealings.

-When a borrower takes out a secured loan or uses equipment financing, the creditor files a UCC lien to establish its right to repossess the equipment or other assets if the borrower defaults.
-For equipment or inventory financing, filings typically specify the collateral, while other loans may warrant a blanket filing on all of the business’s assets.
+When a borrower in North Carolina takes out a secured merchant cash advance or uses equipment financing, the creditor files a UCC lien to establish its right to repossess the equipment or other assets if the borrower defaults.
+For equipment or inventory financing, filings typically specify the collateral, while other MCAs may warrant a blanket filing on all of the business’s assets or even personal assets.
 If the borrower defaults, the lender can seize the listed collateral to recoup the outstanding balance.

 - Inventory